ar4/deepwave/docs/scalar.rst

     \nabla^2 u - \frac{1}{c^2}\ddot{u} = f,

 where :math:`u` is a scalar field (e.g., pressure) that obeys the wave equation, :math:`c` is the wave speed, and :math:`f` is a scalar source term.
-Sources are applied at grid cell centers.
-For instance, if :math:`u` represents pressure (as in :eq:`constant_density_acoustic_wave_equation`), an explosive point source centered on a grid cell corresponds to a single scalar source in :eq:`scalar_wave_equation`.
+Sources are applied at grid cell centres.
+For instance, if :math:`u` represents pressure (as in :eq:`constant_density_acoustic_wave_equation`), an explosive point source centred on a grid cell corresponds to a single scalar source in :eq:`scalar_wave_equation`.

 Deepwave employs central finite differences for both time (second-order accurate) and space (user-specified order of accuracy) to numerically solve this equation within a defined time and space domain.

 **Perfectly Matched Layer (PML)**

-To prevent unwanted reflections from the spatial boundaries of the computational domain, Deepwave utilizes a `Perfectly Matched Layer (PML) <https://en.wikipedia.org/wiki/Perfectly_matched_layer>`_.
+To prevent unwanted reflections from the spatial boundaries of the computational domain, Deepwave uses a `Perfectly Matched Layer (PML) <https://en.wikipedia.org/wiki/Perfectly_matched_layer>`_.
 For the scalar wave equation, Deepwave adopts the method proposed by `Pasalic and McGarry <https://doi.org/10.1190/1.3513453>`_.
 In this approach, spatial derivatives are modified within the PML regions:

 .. math::
     :label: pml_deriv